WMD-group/SMACT/README.md

 (ASE) is required for some components, as is [spglib](http://spglib.sourceforge.net).

-The [chemlab](http://chemlab.github.com/chemlab) project is not currently used, but is considered ``friendly''; we will try to avoid namespace clashes and it may be used for some features in the future.
+The [chemlab](http://chemlab.github.com/chemlab) project is not currently used, but is considered "friendly"; we will try to avoid namespace clashes and it may be used for some features in the future.
 Needed modifications will be made in [ajjackson's fork](https://github.com/ajjackson/chemlab),